 - With the ability to answer basic customer queries, bots enable luxury brands to scale personal shopping services and ensure the best use of their employees’ expertise and time.

-Chatbots are customer support win-win.
-Customers win because they get real-time, 24×7 support for their basic questions.
-And businesses win because they can save on operational costs (staffing or infrastructure costs) and empower their support team to solve complex issues.
+Chatbots are customer support and are an absolute win-win.
+Customers win because they get real-time, 24×7 support, and businesses save on operational costs (staffing or infrastructure costs) and empower their support team to solve complex issues.

 By leveraging the popular Facebook Messenger chatbot platform, Studio LDN took advantage of an existing bot.